 $ memtier_benchmark -s $DB_HOST -p $DB_PORT --hide-histogram --key-minimum=54500000 --key-maximum=95500000 -n allkeys --key-pattern=P:P --ratio=0:1

-Execute the following memtier_benchmark commands to test RoF with an 85% RAM Hit Ratio.
-It is recommended that you do a dry run and double check the RAM Hit Ratio on the 'metrics' screen in the RS UI, before writing down the test results.
+We recommend that you do a dry run and double check the RAM Hit Ratio on the metrics screen in the RS web UI before you write down the test results.

 $ memtier_benchmark -s $DB_HOST -p $DB_PORT --pipeline=11 -c 20 -t 1 -d 500 --key-maximum=75000000 --key-pattern=G:G --key-stddev=5125000 --ratio=1:1 --distinct-client-seed --randomize --test-time=600 --run-count=1 --out-file=test.out